bmetitiri/proto/README.md

 that generates directory indexes, highlights code, and renders CSV and Markdown.

-Run `go get github.com/arkie/indigo` to install indigo, and then run `indigo` in any directory to serve locally on HTTP and HTTPS.
+Run `go get github.com/arkie/indigo` to install indigo, and then run `indigo` in any directory to serve locally on HTTP and/or HTTPS.

 ```
 Usage of indigo: